Living Donor Kidney Transplant

 Donating a kidney is a big decision.
 You need to be honest with our transplant team about any fears and concerns.
 We will address your concerns and offer advice so you can decide what is best for you.

-Our living donor team includes surgeons, nephrologists, infectious disease specialists, nurses, pharmacists, social workers, dietitians, program coordinators and physical and occupational therapists.
+Our living donor team includes surgeons, nephrologists (kidney doctors), infectious disease specialists, nurses, pharmacists, social workers, dietitians, program coordinators and physical and occupational therapists.
 Our living donor advocate can provide medical, surgical and psychological support.